Manisha-sharda-Prasad/java17/src/main/NOTES/Java/Java8_StreamsAPI.md

 3. `Terminal Operations`:
 - Collects bulk  intermediate Operation and presents/shows/produce the final result, or a side effect,
-- they trigger the processing of stream pipeline.
+- Trigger the processing of stream pipeline.
+- Methods on a stream that will cause a stream to be “closed”
 - eg:
   - `min(),max()`:            Comparator
   - `count`():                Returns the number of elements.